 And if that wasn’t enough, scented candles (which apparently create more soot than unscented) are also made with artificial fragrance oils and compounds.
 When these oils are burned they release even more harmful particles into the air.

 But there are safer, non-toxic candles

-Most candles on the market are made from paraffin, but you do still have options.
+Although most candles on the market are made from paraffin wax, you do still have options.
 The safer alternatives to paraffin candles are those made from beeswax, soy wax, or sustainable palm oil.

 These three options are great alternatives to the typical candles most people have burning in their homes.
 They burn cleaner, they don’t produce toxic black soot, and they’re much safer for both our health and the environment.